 7. Retirement plans and business interests are generally taxable.
 Keep this in mind when you agree to accept retirement plan or business interest assets as part of a settlement.
 If you need $100,000 as part of your settlement agreement, remember that $100,000 in a retirement plan consists of pre-tax dollars and the real value of the retirement plan could be closer to $70,000 or $80,000.
 Similarly, business interest assets that have to be liquidated may carry significant capital gains.

 Does all of this seem a little overwhelming?
 Relax – you’ve made it this far, right?
 Even if you don’t remember all of these details, keep in mind that you don’t want to rush into any settlement without having a qualified professional offer you some guidance.
 Don’t assume that you can’t afford an attorney or accountant – most are more affordable than you think.
 You also may qualify for reduced or free services; check with your local bar association for details.

-Kelly Phillips Erb, a Senior Contributor at Forbes, writes about tax and tax policy, including tax-related security & technology issues.
-Kelly also has a regular column at Bloomberg Tax.
+Kelly Phillips Erb, a former Senior Contributor at Forbes, who writes about tax and tax policy, including tax-related security & technology issues.
+Kelly also was a columnist at Bloomberg Tax.
 Kelly is a managing shareholder at The Erb Law Firm, P.C., where she focuses on “tax law including domestic and international estate and tax planning; tax compliance and controversy matters such as tax delinquencies, offers in compromise, and audits.”
 She is licensed to practice in PA, NJ, and in the U.S. Tax Court.
-I am also permitted to practice law on a pro bono basis in NC through the Legal Aid of North Carolina.
-Kelly also is the Taxgirl.
+Kelly is the Taxgirl.